 Examples of this would be:

-- heating repairs where tenants have had temporary heating for a week
+- repair heating where temporary heating has been in place for a week;

 My shower has been broken for a while, will you now repair this?